WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 * Analyze the data you got and add your own transportation thoughts and data
 * Gather data to focus on a problem that you'll take to tomorrow!

+### First, back to mistakes

+* Introductions & coding mistakes review

+* T-Shirts!
+(Both cool fashion + help ID you as a WitNY member when you do user research out in Times Square)

 ### **YOUR CHALLENGE:**
 ### *How might we make transportation in New York City better?*